janlord02/wp-gcash-pay-maya/README.md

 2. **Verify Payment Methods**: Check that at least one payment method (GCash or PayMaya) is enabled
 3. **WooCommerce Configuration**: Verify WooCommerce is properly configured
 4. **Plugin Conflicts**: Check for conflicts with other payment plugins

+### Shortcode Issues
+1. **Shortcode Not Working**: Ensure WooCommerce is active and properly configured
+2. **Payment Gateway Not Showing**: Check that the gateway is enabled in WooCommerce settings
+3. **Page Setup**: Verify the checkout page is set in WooCommerce > Settings > Advanced > Page setup
+4. **Theme Compatibility**: Some themes may require additional setup for shortcode functionality

 ### QR Codes Not Uploading
 1. **Media Library**: Ensure WordPress media library is working